Akile Hatun

-Rukiye Akile Hatun (/tr/; عقیله خاتون and 'intelligence'; c.
-1607 – after 1627), called also Akile Hanım, was the second legal wife of Sultan Osman II of the Ottoman Empire.
+Rukiye Akile Hatun (/tr/; عقیله خاتون and 'intelligence'; died after 1627), called also Akile Hanım, was the second legal wife of Sultan Osman II of the Ottoman Empire.

 Family

 Akile Hatun was the daughter of Şeyhülislam Hocazade Esad Efendi (1570 – 1625), member of one of the most venerated ulema lineages in Ottoman history.
 Her mother was the daughter of Bostanzâde Mehmed Efendi (died 1598), who had served as the chief mufti under Sultan Murad III, and his son Sultan Mehmed III.
 She had three brothers named Ebusaid Mehmed Efendi (1593-94 – 1662), who also served as a Şeyhülislam, Arif Mehmed Efendi (died 1622), and Ebussuud Efendi (died 1682).
 She was the granddaughter of esteemed Hoca Sadeddin Efendi (1536-37 – 1599), royal tutor, müfti, historian and founder of a veritable dynasty of prominent religious officials (two of his five sons and three of his grandsons held the post of müfti, while two of his others sons held the post of chief justice).